 How to Add Sunrise + Sunset Times to Your Google Calendar

 Anyone who knows photography knows IT IS ALL ABOUT THE LIGHT!
-And “golden hour” (the hour or so after sunrise and before sunset) is the best part of the day to take photos, so naturally, I plan all of my shoots around that!
+And “golden hour” (the hour or so after sunrise and before sunset) is the best part of the day to take photos, so naturally, I plan all of my portrait sessions and wedding day timelines around that!

-Some of you might have seen me post about this on my Instagram stories a week or two ago, but one day when I was mapping out my calendar for the fall and planning out session times I had this thought of, “I wonder if there is a Google Calendar I can add that is JUST sunrise + sunset times?!”
+Some of you might have seen me post about this on my Instagram stories, but one day when I was mapping out my calendar for the fall and planning out session times I had this thought of, “I wonder if there is a Google Calendar I can add that is JUST sunrise + sunset times?!”
 Because already having that on my calendar would be so much easier than going back and forth to my sun tracker app.
 So, I went looking and discovered that their used to be an option for this under the “Calendars of Interest” section, but it was recently removed by Google – bummer!

 But then I got to thinking some more and decided there HAD to be a way I could make this happen.
-It’s 2018 and this is not a complicated thing.
-If I can add my favorite NFL Team’s schedule to my calendar with a few clicks (Texans & Saints, in case you were wondering), then there was for sure a way to have sunrise and sunset times added.
 After quite a bit of searching and a little bit of trial and error, I found a way that works and am so excited about it!
 So many of you photographers responded to my Instagram story about this, so I thought I’d put together a post with some step-by-step instructions for y’all — so here we go:

-1. Go to this link and select your location.
+1. Go to this link and click on “Calendars” in the header menu.

 So now when you go to schedule a portrait session, or plan out a wedding day timeline, you can just look directly on your Google calendar and not have to open up another App!
 (I’m all for efficiency over here.)
-If you don’t want it cluttering up everything, just deselect it on the left-hand side of your calendar view and simply turn it back on when you need it!
-The name it automatically was assigned was kind of funky, so I renamed mine “Sunrise + Sunset: ATX” to make it easy to find.
+If you don’t want it cluttering up your calendar, just deselect it on the left-hand side of your calendar view and simply turn it back on when you need it!

 If you liked this post, you might also like: